National Welsh Omnibus Services: History

 National Welsh had its origins in the Western Welsh Omnibus Company, formed in 1929 as a subsidiary of British Electric Traction.
 The Great Western Railway transferred its bus services in South and West Wales to the company and took a financial interest, hence the name.
 The railway interest passed to the British Transport Commission in 1948, but Western Welsh was not fully nationalised until 1967 when BET sold its bus interests to the Transport Holding Company.
-The company passed to the National Bus Company in 1969.
+The company passed to the National Bus Company in January 1969.

-In 1970 and 1971, the NBC transferred Western Welsh's operations west of Bridgend to its subsidiaries South Wales Transport and Crosville.
-In return Western Welsh took over the operations of Rhondda Transport.
+Between 1970 and 1972, the NBC transferred Western Welsh's operations west of Bridgend to its subsidiaries South Wales Transport and Crosville Motor Services.
+In return, Western Welsh took over the operations of Rhondda Transport.

-On 17 April 1978, the National Bus Company transferred the operations of its subsidiary Red & White Services to Western Welsh and renamed the merged company National Welsh/Cymru Cenedlaethol (the latter an incorrect translation, which should be Cymraeg Cenedlaethol).
-The company's area of operations thus became South-East Wales and the Forest of Dean area of Gloucestershire.
+On 27 April 1978, the National Bus Company transferred the operations of its subsidiary Red & White Services to Western Welsh and, following a competition held a year prior to suggest new names for the merged company, renamed it to National Welsh.
+The company's area of operations thus became South East Wales and the Forest of Dean area of Gloucestershire.

-In 1987, National Welsh was sold to its management, which struggled to make a profit.
-In January 1991, the Eastern Division of National Welsh, which included depots in Cwmbran, Crosskeys, Brynmawr and Chepstow, was sold to Western Travel Group.
-Western Travel renamed this division (with its outstations at Abergavenny, Brecon, Cinderford, Ross and Lydney), Red & White Services Ltd. The Company traded as Red & White and introduced a livery similar to National Welsh, but with a grey band instead of green.
+Following deregulation and amid the breakup of the National Bus Company, in May 1987, National Welsh was sold to its management.
+Despite making a pre-tax profit of £341,000 during 1987, largely driven by the use of over 150 high-frequency 'Bustler' minibuses, the company struggled to make a profit thereafter, facing sustained competition in the Rhondda Valley from independent operators and district municipals Cynon Valley Transport, Inter Valley Link, owned by Rhymey Borough Council, and Taff-Ely Transport, and also finding itself in trouble with the Traffic Commissioner with allegations of poor vehicle maintenance and driving standards.

+National Welsh purchased Taff-Ely Transport in August 1988, with Inter Valley Link - later found to be two weeks away from liquidation - following in March 1989; National Welsh entered into unsuccessful negotiations to purchase Cynon Valley Transport, and also attempted to buy Merthyr Tydfil Transport, attempting to provoke a bus war by hiring the municipal's drivers and running competing 'Bustler' services.
+Merthyr Tydfil Transport was sold in June 1989 to a group of three independent coach operators, however it collapsed into liquidation the following August.